-On September 23, 2021, the United States Environmental Protection Agency ("EPA") issued the final rule establishing the framework to allocate allowances for virgin production and consumption of hydrofluorocarbon refrigerants ("HFCs").
+The United States Environmental Protection Agency ("EPA") issued several final rules establishing the framework to allocate allowances for virgin production and consumption of hydrofluorocarbon refrigerants ("HFCs") that currently provide allowances through 2028.
 The EPA is responsible for the administration of the HFC phase down enacted by Congress under the AIM Act.